ropensci/tidync/inst/blog-01/tidync.md

 In May 2019 version 0.2.0 of [tidync](https://docs.ropensci.org/tidync/) was approved by rOpenSci and submitted to CRAN.
-Here we detail the challenges faced by R users with [NetCDF data sources](https://www.unidata.ucar.edu/software/netcdf/) and how tidync is designed to help.
+Here we provide a quick overview of the typical workflow, then detail some of challenges faced by R users with [NetCDF data sources](https://www.unidata.ucar.edu/software/netcdf/) and how tidync is focussed on *efficient data extraction* for developing your own software.

 ### NetCDF in R

 NetCDF is a very widely used system for storing and distributing scientific array data.
-A NetCDF data source typically stores one or more arrays of data, along with metadata that describe the space (grid) occupied by the data, coordinate metadata, units, type, and interpretation.
+A NetCDF data source typically stores one or more arrays of data, along with metadata that describe the data array space (grid), and any metadata describing array coordinates, units, and interpretation.
+A NetCDF source may be a file or an online URL.
 If you want to automate your own workflow around a series of NetCDF data sources then [tidync](https://docs.ropensci.org/tidync/) provides all the flexibility and power required, with as little pain as possible.

 The [tidyverse](https://www.tidyverse.org/) has had an enormous impact on the use of R with a strict approach to [*variables* and *observations*](https://r4ds.had.co.nz/tidy-data.html) (in short, tidy data are tabular, with each variable having its own column and each observation having its own row).
 This tidy-data-frame form can be used for a wide range of data, but it does have some shortcomings.
 It can be inefficient in terms of storage, which may be problematic with large data.
 Furthermore, if the data are accompanied by additional metadata (as is generally the case with NetCDF data) there is often no neat way to store this information in the same table, and these inherent properties of the original data can be lost.